Fzansa/netflix-gpt/README.md

 -update profile
--bug fixed -> signup user display name and profile picture update -bugfix -> if user not login redirect /browse to the /login and vice-verca
+-bug fixed -> signup user display name and profile picture update -bugfix -> if user not login redirect /browse to the /login and vice-verca -unsbscribed to the onauthchange when our component is unmounting -add hardcoded value to the constant file
+-register in tmdb and create app and get access token -get data from tmdb movies list now playing
+-create custom hoook
+-create a movie slice
+-update data to store
+-planning for main container and secondry container -fetch data for trainler
+-update store data for trailer video
+-embeded yt video
+-make it autoplay and mute
+-addedd tailwind css to make container look awesome